CSS Dropcaps Using :first-line and :first-letter

 }

-Lastly, we want to add a decorative attribute to the first paragraph with a paperclip using :after pseudo-element.
+Finally, we aim to add a creative touch to the first paragraph by introducing a decorative paperclip with the :after pseudo-element.

 background: url("../images/paper-clip.png") no-repeat scroll 0 0 transparent;